 OPT008: Study and Research Skills 1

-This module aims to provide postgraduate students with the appreciation of their own learning style and will help explain the problems of distance learning and how to be effective in managing independent studies.
+This module aims to provide you with an appreciation of your own learning style and will help explain the problems of distance learning and how to be effective in managing independent studies.

-It also provides the background information to enable students to understand the principles of research methodology: the ability to recognise and validate problems encountered in optometry-related research.
+The module provides the background information to enable you to understand the principles of research methodology - the ability to recognise and validate problems encountered in optometry-related research.
 It includes ethical and statistical considerations in optometric research and develops the skills to critically evaluate scientific papers.

 This module is compulsory for all students enrolled on the Masters in Clinical Optometry programme.
 It complements module OPT016.

-- The principles of study design and protocol development
+- name and identify principles of study design and protocol development

-- Perform critical evaluation of scientific papers and research
+- demonstrate critical evaluation of scientific research output

 How the module will be delivered

-This module is taught via a combination of lectures (PowerPoint with audio) and 'bitesize' presentations (podcasts), delivered via digital mediums and Learning Central, the University’s e-learning system, with supporting resources and references supplied.
-There are also two sessions of online learning, based around the critical evaluation of two research papers.
+This distance learning only module is taught via lectures (Powerpoint with audio) and podcasts (audio files), delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+There is an introductory webinar, and a further session of guided online learning.

 How the module will be assessed